iri-dev/iri-dev/README.md

 I'm a solo software developer who believes technology should make life better, safer, and more helpful for everyone.

-I care about building tools that feel useful, protective, and easy to understand.
-I want my work to help real people, not just look good in code.
+I enjoy building tools that solve real problems, protect users, and make everyday browsing feel safer and more controlled.

+I care about the person using the software.
+If something feels confusing, risky, overwhelming, or unclear, I want to make it better.

 ### ✨ What I Care About